What is a Gingivectomy?

 - You are looking to put a stop to the disease’s progression

 - You are a healthy adult who is able to have the surgery performed

-An exam and series of x-rays as well as a consultation is required prior to the procedure.
-Most people who want a gingivectomy are eligible for the procedure so long as periodontal disease is present.
+An exam and series of x-rays, as well as a consultation, is required prior to the procedure.
+Most people who want a gingivectomy are eligible for the procedure, as long as periodontal disease is present.

 What happens during the procedure for a Gingivectomy?

 During the gingivectomy procedure, the doctor will remove unhealthy gum tissue.
-This involves removing the deep gingival pockets as well as diseased tissue in and around the teeth.
-This helps with proper dental hygiene and maintenance after the surgery is finished.
-It is important that you follow all aftercare instructions to promote better healing of the gums.
+This involves removing the deep gingival pockets, as well as diseased tissue around the teeth.
+This helps to make proper dental hygiene and maintenance of the gums easier following surgery.
+It is important that you follow all aftercare instructions to promote proper healing of the gums.
 It is crucial that even after having the gingivectomy done, you still come into the office for routine exams and dental cleanings.
 Your gingivectomy can be the catalyst for a healthier and brighter smile.

 If you are interested in having a gingivectomy, contact our office so that we can schedule you for a consultation at your earliest convenience.